mohangurzu/task_4/README.md

   to inform that app has been finished, also please add user as collaborator:

     - mohan@gurzu.com

-### Can I replace server folder with NextJS/ NestJS code?
- Current template assume that server will use express js.
-Feel free to replace with NextJS project or NestJS project.

  ### When should I submit the task?
   [Submission Time](#time)